Parts 1 and 2

 Two other attitudes allied with the quest for objective knowledge feed into technological progress.

-Second, the Will-to-Power is implicit in the very notion of objective knowledge.
+Second, the Will to Power is implicit in the very notion of objective knowledge.
 For why prefer the universal and unchanging to the particular and protean?
 Because the universal and unchanging is secure.
 You can always count on it.
 Thus it provides a secure foundation for our plans.
 There is a well-founded cliché about ugly Americans abroad going to McDonald’s rather than eating the local cuisine.
 But there is a logic to it, because the food at McDonald’s is universal and unchanging, so you always know what to expect.
-That is why I don’t eat the food at MacDonald’s, but I do stop in to use the toilets, because you can always count on clean restrooms.
+That is why I don’t eat the food at MacDonald’s, but I do stop in to use the toilets, because you can always count on clean restrooms as well.
 The driving force of objective conceptions of knowledge was a subjective desire for certitude and control that, over time, gave rise to such ideas as Platonic and Aristotelian forms, Cartesian representations, and eventually the operationalization of science in terms of technical feats of prediction and control.

 But what if, as Heidegger argues, the primary source of meaning in life and the primary source of moral and aesthetic measure is our participation in the worlds of shared custom and opinion—in various ethnic communities—the very things that cosmopolitan, individualist, and technological man is concerned to leave behind?
 Heidegger’s answer is that a world deprived of meaning and measure will become a world of unbounded nihilism—nihilism spreading out in all directions.